mykindofscum/simon/readme.md

 the player to follow.
 If the player guesses correct, he/she wins.

 The Original Simon Game was released in 1978 at Studio 54 in New York City.
 It was an instant success selling for $25 at the time.
-The sounds were inspired by the tone fo bugles.
+The sounds were inspired by the tone of bugles.
+Much of the assembly language was written by Charles Kapps, who taught computer science at Temple University and also wrote one of the first books on the theory of computer programming.

 *Technologies used*: Javascript, HTML, CSS